On this page:

 - Case conferencing with endocrinologists and other health providers.

-- Inca, a shared health record that permits patients’ healthcare providers shared visibility of health conditions, medications, test results and management plans.
+- INCA, a shared health record that permits patients’ healthcare providers shared visibility of health conditions, medications, test results and management plans.
+Click here to learn more about INCA.

 - Education provided via ECHO (Enhanced Clinical Health Outcomes) learning sessions and Rural Health Pro.